DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Baseline Implementation

-Implementation details of the baselines are provided below. \begin{itemize} \item \textbf{FlowRetrieval~\citep{lin2024flowretrieval} and BehaviorRetrieval~\citep{du2023behavior}}: FlowRetrieval~(\textbf{Flow}) and Behavior Retrieval~(\textbf{BR}) baselines compute similarity on the image flows and state-action pairs respectively.
+\textbf{FlowRetrieval}~\citep{lin2024flowretrieval} and \textbf{BehaviorRetrieval}~\citep{du2023behavior}: FlowRetrieval~(\textbf{Flow}) and Behavior Retrieval~(\textbf{BR}) baselines compute similarity on the image flows and state-action pairs respectively.
 Since these features typically include high-dimensional image observations, \textbf{Flow} and \textbf{BR} train VAEs to encode the features into a more manageable latent space, which they can use to compute similarities between prior and target data.
 We used the implementation provided by the authors of FlowRetrieval~\citep{lin2024flowretrieval} for training the VAEs and computing the similarity for both, \textbf{Flow} and \textbf{BR}, in the LIBERO and OXE settings~(\url{https://github.com/lihenglin/bridge_training_code}).

-For both \textbf{Flow} and \textbf{BR} (and other heuristics such as Action Retrieval~(\textbf{AR}) and State Retrieval~(\textbf{SR})), once each state in the prior data is assigned a score based on the similarity measure, we select the top $x\%$ of the data most similar to the target where $x$ is the selection budget.
+For \textbf{Flow} and \textbf{BR} (and other heuristics such as Action Retrieval~(\textbf{AR}) and State Retrieval~(\textbf{SR})), once each state in the prior data is assigned a similarity score, we select the top $x\%$ of the data most similar to the target where $x$ is the selection budget.